 Dignity for All Students Act Workshop

-The Dignity for All Students Act Workshop is required for all New York State Education Certifications.
-The workshops is a minimum of 6-hours of training on providing students with a safe a supportive learning environment free from discrimination, harassment, and bullying.
-There is a nominal fee for this workshop and completers receive a certificate of completion for registration in the New York State TEACH account.
+The Dignity for All Students Act Workshop is required for all New York State Education Department Certifications.
+The workshop is a minimum of 6 hours of training on providing students with a safe and supportive learning environment free from discrimination, harassment, and bullying.
+There is a nominal fee for this workshop and completers receive a certificate of completion for registration in their New York State TEACH account.
 Call (914) 633-2210 or email firstname.lastname@example.org for scheduling information, or visit the Iona Education Department homepage.
 Further information is available at http://www.highered.nysed.gov/tcert/certficate/dasa-applicant.html.

-Iona College maintains articulation agreements with several two-year colleges.
-Details regarding current articulation agreements with Bronx Community College, Kingsborough Community College, Rockland Community College, SUNY-Orange, and Westchester Community College are available at those institutions for students who wish to transfer to Iona to complete a four-year degree.
-Iona also has an articulation agreement with St. Thomas Aquinas College for its students who are interested in pursuing a graduate degree in History at Iona.
+Iona University maintains articulation agreements with several two-year colleges.
+Details regarding current articulation agreements with Bronx Community College, Kingsborough Community College, Rockland Community College, SUNY Orange, and Westchester Community College are available at those institutions for students who wish to transfer to Iona to complete a four-year degree.

 Internships are available for qualified students in both the School of Arts and Science and the School of Business.
 Arrangements for internships should be made through department chairs and departmental internship coordinators. lnternships are available in the United States and abroad.

 The Iona in Mission program is a unique cross-cultural learning experience offered by the Office of Mission and Ministry.
 This program expands the classroom context by engaging students in service to those most in need through winter, spring or summer break immersion in diverse cultures.
 Providing ample opportunities for reflection, analysis and spiritual nourishment, Iona in Mission trips introduce students to the causes and effects of violence, poverty and racial injustices.
 Each year 8-10 Iona in Mission trips are typically offered and these may include, but are not limited to: